cylc/cylc-admin/docs/proposal-spawn-on-d.md

 Possibly: waiting tasks can be removed if:
 - all of their upstream tasks have *finished*
   - (upstream tasks should update their finished status in downstream tasks?)
+    CHECK EXISTENCE of downstream?
 - all active tasks have moved on to future cycle points?

+What about multiple prereqs, include normal and conditional in same task?

 ### Avoiding Conditional-Triggered Reflow